Growing Up REALLY Drug Free --- A True Story

 inaccurate and misleading information others would relate receiving

-from their Medical doctors, instilled in me a determination to
+from SOME Medical doctors, instilled in me a determination to

 take charge of my own health (good or ill) according to what I had